Denperidge/Remscroll/README.md

+# NOTE
+This is an archived repository from 2017, that I'm keeping up mostly so I can look back at my past code.

 # Remscroll
 Because scrolling to the old location on your tab after restarting your browser is a waste of time.